GLAM datasets

 glam_sample_counts

-• This process calculates the total_sample column by adding up all the aggregates values.
+• This process calculates the total_sample column.